-The Paris Agreement offers Parties the opportunity to cooperate with one another when implementing their NDCs.
-The cooperation mechanisms designed to assist this process should not only make it easier to achieve existing reduction targets, but also to raise ambition in future efforts.
+The Paris Agreement offers Parties the opportunity to cooperate with one another when implementing their nationally determined contributions (NDCs).
+The cooperation mechanisms designed to assist this process should not only make it easier to achieve existing reduction targets, but also to raise ambition in future efforts and to promote sustainable development.
 The cooperation mechanisms enshrined in Article 6 of the Paris Agreement form the legal framework to allow use of market-based climate change mitigation mechanisms.

 The Paris Agreement contains a range of principles which apply when Parties intend to use cooperation mechanisms to achieve their NDCs: